-Einstein on Palestine and Israel: the Prophet of Peace
+Einstein on Palestine: the Prophet of Peace

 Albert Einstein was more than a scientist: he was also a philosopher, humanitarian and peace activist.